the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `address` - 20 byte value (still takes up entire 256-bit storage slot, remaining bits in storage slot are left unused)
 `Boolean` - 1 byte value
 `0x40` - the free memory pointer; a "pointer" is an address within memory and the free memory pointer is the address pointing to the start of unallocated, free memory.
+`0x80` - action begins
+`scratch space slots` - [0x00-0x-20), [0x20-0x40)

 A transaction costs a base of 21,000 gas; each computational step costs ~2-10 gas (usually); each byte of data costs 16 gas (4 if zero byte); editing a storage slot costs 5,000 gas (20,000 if not yet filled)
 - check != 0 rather than >